 Friendswood TRS ("Friendswood TRS") was our wholly-owned TRS, and is the licensed operator and tenant of Friendship Haven Healthcare and Rehabilitation Center ("Friendship Haven").
-Effective as of January 1, 2018, we assigned our interests in Friendswood TRS to HMG Park Manor of Friendswood, LLC ("HMG"), the current management company of Friendship Haven.
-See Note 12 for further information regarding the transaction and the classification of assets, liabilities and operations for Friendswood TRS as of December 31, 2017 and for the three months ended March 31, 2017.
+Effective as of January 1, 2018, we assigned our interest in Friendswood TRS to HMG Park Manor of Friendswood, LLC ("HMG"), the management company of Friendship Haven.
+See Note 12 for further information regarding the transaction and the classification of assets, liabilities and operations for Friendswood TRS as of December 31, 2017 and for the three and six months ended June 30, 2017.